 Reviews

-Customer service is a vital component of your broadband package, but you should factor in how the whole shebang shapes up.
+Customer service and support are vital components of your broadband package, but you should factor in how the whole shebang shapes up.

 Torode added that it’s a good idea to look out for awards to back up providers’ claims of excellence.
 If they’ve got recent awards from the likes of Uswitch, Expert Reviews and Choose, that’s a positive sign.